tejas-belagod-arm/acle/main/acle.rst

 The protection applied to any particular function may be overriden by mechanisms such as function attributes.

+``__ARM_FEATURE_BTI`` is defined to 1 if Branch Target Identification extension is available on the target.
+It is undefined otherwise.

 .. _ssec-PAC:

 Pointer Authentication